The aims of a BYU education are that it should be:

 The department plans to develop and implement a staged approach to increasing the diversity of its students.
 First, the department will identify and recruit undergraduate and graduate students through high school and college career fairs and professional conferences located in, or serving, diverse communities in the state.
 Second, the department will provide academic support for diverse students, including increasing TAs available to all students, starting in the introductory course in the major.
 These TAs will assist with academic study skills, time management, and a greater understanding of career opportunities in communication disorders.
 Third, 1–2 graduate scholarships will be offered to support diverse students using departmental and donor funds.

 The department has transitioned to a shared laboratory space model that facilitates collaboration and maximizes productivity and resources.
 The department clinic was remodeled several years ago to improve clinical care and student learning.
 Future needs include dedicated student study spaces, increased clinical teaching space, and increased laboratory space.
-The department chair and clinic director are part of the Taylor Building Steering Committee, and will continue to lobby for space via this group, as well as via the McKay School as our college and the College of Family, Home, and Social Sciences work together to forward our space requests to the central administration as part of the annual resource planning process.
+The department chair and clinic director are part of the Taylor Building Steering Committee, and will continue to lobby for space via this group, as well as via the McKay School as our college and the College of Family, Home, and Social Sciences, and will work together to forward our space requests to the central administration as part of the annual resource planning process.

 The department will continue to host a visiting scholar at least once annually.
 Funds from the Academic Vice President's office will be used to support these events.
 The faculty will identify scholars who will expand student and community exposure to new research and evidence-based treatments in communication disorders.
 For the benefit of students, preference will be given to those scholars who offer skills and expertise outside the department faculty research areas.
 These events will continue to be offered to communication disorders professionals across the state, with no-cost CEUs for professional development.